 The benefits of riding the rails through Europe are well known to backpackers and intrepid travelers alike.
 However, traveling in Europe by car offers benefits that the continent’s fabled railway systems can’t touch.
 Exploring Europe in a rented vehicle allows greater freedom, flexibility, and the chance to stop and go at your own pace and leisure.
-As experienced Euro-trippers who’ve rented cars for many holidays, we’ve amassed some helpful tips and tricks to share.
-Our essential tips for driving in Europe will help you get the most out of navigating the wonderful world of European mountain passes, narrow backroads and the thrilling autobahn.
+As experienced Euro-trippers who’ve rented cars for many holidays, we’re happy to share some helpful tips and tricks.
+Our essential tips for driving in Europe will help you get the most out of navigating the wonderful world of European mountain passes, narrow backroads and that thrilling autobahn.

 Essential Tips for Driving in Europe